What is LLB: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 Moreover, you can pursue your graduation from the same field like BA or BA specialisations in relatable subjects.

-Yes, if a person has done LLB and MBA then it could turn out to be a good decision as then he/she will be a professional with knowledge and skills from both the fields that could be in much demand by top corporates and organisations.
+If you have completed an LLB and an MBA, then it could turn out to be a good decision as you'll be a professional with knowledge and skills from both fields that could be in much demand by top corporates and organisations.
+It not only offers legal expertise and business skills but also leads new doors for business management, corporate law, and even entrepreneurship. you can also pick up roles where legal and business expertise is required.

 BA LLB generally has higher competition for admissions as it is offered by top NLUs, private law colleges and prestigious central/state universities, with entrance exams such as AILET, CLAT, and SLAT, having low acceptance rates.
 On the other hand LLB (3 year course) is mainly available at all the top law universities, which makes the competition even more than BA LLB.